vannya/vannya-mern-app/README.md

 ## Installation

+Install to your local machine using `npm install -g vannya-mern-app`.
-Run using `npx install vannya-mern-app` and answering the questions for setup.
+Run using `vannya-mern-app` and answering the questions for setup.
-Setup takes a while, especially at the Create-React-App step.
+Setup can take a while, especially at the Create-React-App step.
 Go get a drink and c'mon back!

 After install navigate to the new directory (your app name) and `npm run dev`!